uAtomicBoolean/sleek-ui/docs-sleek-ui/theming.md

 ### Modify a theme
 You can modify the current theme by updating its values in both `sleek-ui/app-theme.slint` and `sleek-ui/theme-colors.slint` file if you cloned sleek-ui in your project.
+> [!NOTE]
+> As an example, you change the the `UAppTheme.radius-base` to `20px` to round all widgets.
+> This change must be made from the backend if you don't want to modify the library.

 Please note that you should update both `light-theme` and `dark-theme`.
 You can generated a color palette using the [ant design theme editor](https://ant.design/theme-editor).